We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Perhaps the unsung hero of all quick breads, soda bread is a unique free-form loaf that contains no baking powder or yeast to make it rise.
-Interestingly enough, the chemical reaction between the baking soda and the acidic buttermilk makes the dough rise.
-Since there’s no yeast involved, a freshly baked loaf of soda bread can be ready to eat in less than half of the time it takes for a yeast bread.
+Interestingly enough, it’s a chemical reaction that makes the dough rise.
+Since there’s no yeast involved, this can be ready to eat really quickly!

-Soda bread has a similar nutritional profile to traditional yeast breads.
+It has a similar nutritional profile to traditional yeast breads.
 You can make it healthier by substituting whole wheat flour for the white flour.
-This bread is actually quite filling, so you won’t need a large piece.
+This recipe is actually quite filling, so you won’t need a large piece.

 - Spread with salted butter.